 RN Residency Program

-Northeast Georgia Health System (NGHS) is a non-profit community health system dedicated to improving the health and quality of life of the people of Northeast Georgia.
-NGHS is anchored by Northeast Georgia Medical Center’s (NGMC) four hospital campuses – NGMC Gainesville, NGMC Braselton, NGMC Barrow, and NGMC Lumpkin with more than 700 beds and more than 700 medical staff members representing more than 50 specialties.
+Northeast Georgia Health System (NGHS) is a non-profit community health system dedicated to improving the health of the communities we serve.
+NGHS is anchored by Northeast Georgia Medical Center’s (NGMC) four hospital campuses — NGMC Gainesville, NGMC Braselton, NGMC Barrow, and NGMC Lumpkin – and we haven’t finished growing yet!

 Accredited Practice Transition Program